skb1129/react-native-change-icon/README.md

 **Android 🤖**
 1. Add an alias for each of your new icons within the `AndroidManifest.xml` (within `<application>`).
    - Make sure these have the properties as shown below.
+   - Create an alias for `.MainActivityDefault` as well but for this, set `android:enabled="true"`.
-   - For the name prefix it `MainActivity...` followed by the name you will use to reference your icon. e.g. for our light icon we will use `com.myapp.MainActivityLight` (replace `com.myapp` with your package name)
+   - For the name prefix it `.MainActivity...` followed by the name you will use to reference your icon. e.g. for our light icon we will use `.MainActivityLight`
+2. You'll have to remove the `LAUNCHER` intent filter from the main `<activity>` as we have added the launcher in `.MainActivityDefault`.

 <div align="center">